vuejs/docs/src/guide/quick-start.md

 In this section we will introduce how to scaffold a Vue [Single Page Application](/guide/extras/ways-of-using-vue#single-page-application-spa) on your local machine.
 The created project will be using a build setup based on [Vite](https://vitejs.dev) and allow us to use Vue [Single-File Components](/guide/scaling-up/sfc) (SFCs).

-Make sure you have an up-to-date version of [Node.js](https://nodejs.org/) installed, then run the following command in your command line (without the `>` sign):
+Make sure you have an up-to-date version of [Node.js](https://nodejs.org/) installed and your current working directory is the one where you intend to create a project.
+Run the following command in your command line (without the `>` sign):

 <div class="language-sh"><pre><code><span class="line"><span style="color:var(--vt-c-green);">&gt;</span> <span style="color:#A6ACCD;">npm init vue@latest</span></span></code></pre></div>